 Stories from the field

-Read some examples of how peacekeepers are working to empower women and implement Security Council Resolution 1325.
+Read some examples of how peacekeepers are working to implement women peace and security mandates.

 - UNAMID In Darfur, the Gender Unit established UNSCR 1325 Committees to monitor how the state governments implement their commitments to Resolutions 1325 and make sure women’s experiences are included in peace and security initiatives.

-- MINUSTAH In Haiti the mission radio station, MINUSTAH FM, has a weekly programme dedicated to gender issues, for example, during the electoral period, this programme focused on women’s participation in elections and encouraged women to vote.
+- MINUSTAH (closed) In Haiti the mission radio station, MINUSTAH FM, had a weekly programme dedicated to gender issues, for example, during the electoral period, this programme focused on women’s participation in elections and encouraged women to vote.

 - MONUSCO In the DR Congo, women’s civil society are often involved in protection mechanisms at the grassroots level, such as Local Protection Committees trying to increase community resilience.